Datamine-Crypto/dashboard/README.md

 - Works in any folder structure.
 Drop this into a subfolder or a subdomain, all paths are relative.
 - IPFS, SWARM & TOR compatible.
 Move one step closer to true decentralization by hosting our dashboard on Distributed Web.

+## Prerequisites

+To run this project locally you will need to download Node.js: https://nodejs.org/en

+This project was originally developed using Node v16 but it's compatible with Node v18.
+(This node version was forced with Docker which might be added to this source code in the future.)

 ## Installation

 1. Navigate to your project directory.
+2. Type in `set NODE_OPTIONS=--openssl-legacy-provider`.
+If you are using Linux or macOS type in `export NODE_OPTIONS=--openssl-legacy-provider` instead.
+(This is only needed if you are using Node v18)
-2. Run `npm install` (this is a one time requirement).
+3. Run `npm install` (this is a one time requirement).
 If you get `ENOENT: no such file or directory, open 'package.json'` then you did not complete previous step

 ## Running dApp Locally